10 Best Cafes to Work from in Copenhagen

 Best Work-Friendly Cafés in Copenhagen (My Local Picks)

-Cushioned chairs, low lighting, and a cozy basement - my go-to when I want to disappear into writing.
-Larsbjørnsstræde 17· @thelivingroomcph
+The Living Room Cushioned chairs, low lighting, and a cozy basement atmosphere.
+This is often where I go when I want to disappear into writing for a while.
+Larsbjørnsstræde 17 – @thelivingroomcph

 Mad & Kaffe